 Turn left from the car park entrance then walk back through the village centre towards the Henley road, passing the church and then the store on your right.
-You cross the small bridge over the Hamble Brook to meet a road T-junction.
-Go through a kissing gate and continue uphill, ignoring a small path immediately to the right then two larger ones to the left.
-Cross over to join a footpath heading uphill beside metal railings.
-Continue uphill ignoring two paths branching to the left.
-When the path starts to turn downhill you meet a signposted junction of bridleways.
+Cross the small bridge over the Hamble Brook to meet a road T-junction.
+Take care crossing the road then join a footpath heading uphill beside metal railings.
+Go through a kissing gate and continue uphill, ignoring two level paths to the left.
+When the path starts to turn downhill you meet a sign-posted junction of bridleways.

 Turn sharply left uphill on a path inside the woodland edge.
 Leave the woodland and follow the footpath sign left across an open field.
 Some 60m after re-entering woodland you come to a crossroad of paths.
 Turn right here onto a surfaced track.
 After about 250m you will see a signposted footpath on the left.

 Turn left off the surfaced track through trees.
-After 150 metres bear left to join a track coming from the right.
+After 150m bear left to join a track coming from the right.
 The path eventually goes down into a dip where you meet another surfaced track.
 Cross this and head uphill.
-After about 200 metres bear right at the junction with a path joining from the left.
-This path is in places deeply indented into the hillside, a sign of its ancient use.
+After about 200m bear right at the junction with a path joining from the left.
+After a while this path becomes indented into the hillside in places, a sign of its ancient use.
 This section of the walk also follows Shakespeare’s Way.
 The path leaves woodland and levels off to follow a hedge line with open fields on either side.
-About 400 metres after leaving the woodland you meet a crossing footpath.
+About 400m after leaving the woodland you meet a crossing footpath.

-Turn right over a stile then continue over an open field.
-Go through a gate then bear left over another field.
+Turn right over a stile then follow a fenced path across the field.
+Go through a gate then bear left and follow another fenced path along the edge of another field.
 Go over another stile to re-enter the woodland.
 Continue through woodland until you pass through a blue-grey gate then meet a road where you turn left.
 As the road leaves the woodland it meets another road coming from the left.
 Turn right here over a stile into a field.
 At another stile the path re-enters woodland.
 Bear left then head downhill to meet a woodland track in a dip.

-Bear right across the small village centre, with The Bull & Butcher pub on your right, and over the road to join a small lane with a Cobstones marker sign running uphill between houses and towards the Cobstone Windmill on the hill.
-Go up the lane to go through a small gate then immediately right through another.
-Bear right diagonally uphill across a field.
-Go through a gate onto woodland path.
-Cross a road then continue ahead, ignoring a path to the left, and go downhill beside a fence until you emerge onto a road.
-Bear left along the road into Fingest village centre with St Bartholemew church on your left and The Chequers pub on your right.
+Bear right across the small village centre, with The Bull and Butcher pub on your right, and over the road to join a small lane with a Cobstones marker sign, Follow it uphill between houses and towards the Cobstone Windmill on the hill.
+Go through a small gate then immediately right through another.
+Bear right diagonally uphill across a field, then go through another gate onto woodland path.
+Cross the road then continue ahead, ignoring a path to the left, and go downhill between a fence and a wall until you emerge onto a road.
+Bear left along the road into Fingest, with St Bartholomew Church on your left and The Chequers pub on your right.

 Turn left up the road signposted to Frieth and Lane End.
-After 30m turn right off the road onto a footpath signposted The Chiltern Way.
+After 30m turn right off the road onto a footpath signposting the Chiltern Way.
 This path now extends south in a more or less straight line for some 2 miles/3.5km to take you back to Hambleden along the floor of the Hambleden Valley.
-Take some care when you meet the first crossing lane 500m after leaving the road.
 The path does a slight left/right dogleg then continues to the right of a hedge.
 Later the path briefly joins a small road near Colstrope Farm.
 After crossing some open fields you reach the small village of Pheasants Hill.
 Cross over a small lane and continue along a narrow footpath between high hedges, until you reach open farmland again.
 Continue straight ahead following the Chiltern Way footpath.
 As you approach Hambleden, the path bends right to meet a road.

 Turn left along the road then, after 100m, turn left to enter the churchyard of St Mary the Virgin church.
 You leave the churchyard through the main entrance to return to the village centre.
 The car park where you started the walk is 100m on your left.